Food and nutrition

 • If you are a varsity athlete, read helpful guides developed by the sport dietitian at UBC Athlete Nutrition.

-• For students looking for Halal foods, the UBC Muslim Student Association offers a Halal Food Guide (pdf).
+• For students looking for Halal foods, the UBC Muslim Student Association created a 2022 Halal Food Guide (pdf).

 • If you live in residence, connect with the dietitian in Residence.

-• For other specific dietary questions, connect with a dietitian.
+• For other specific dietary questions, connect with a dietitian near you.

 Dietitians are trained professionals who can help you find strategies to eat well according to your unique dietary needs while considering cultural and food traditions.
 If you need more support around food and nutrition, dietitians are here to help you in person, over the phone, or online.